-Expected load reductions of E. coli bacteria in nontidal waters and Enterococci in tidal portions of the bayous as a result of full implementation of the Double Bayou WPP are detailed in Table 8-3 Expected load reductions.
-These load reductions are based on the stakeholder-recommended load reduction goals and are considered estimates due to the dynamic nature of watersheds and of nonpoint source bacteria contamination.
+Expected load reductions of E. coli bacteria in nontidal waters and Enterococci in tidal portions of the bayous as a result of full implementation of the Double Bayou WPP are detailed in Units for Table 8-3 are in E. coli concentrations, cfu; note, however, the actual load concentration reductions will be measured using the appropriate E. coli or Enterococci cfu depending on location in watershed.

+Table 8-3 Expected load reductions.
+These load reductions are based on the stakeholderrecommended load reduction goals and are considered estimates due to the dynamic nature of watersheds and of nonpoint source bacteria contamination.
 Load reductions represent an expected improvement towards meeting the bacteria water quality standards in Double Bayou.
-The bacteria management measures discussed in this WPP will require implementation and continued support from stakeholders and lead entities to maintain progress and ensure that the expected load reductions are realized (Table 8-3 Expected load reductions).
+The bacteria management measures discussed in this WPP will require implementation and continued support from stakeholders and lead entities to maintain progress and ensure that the expected load reductions are realized (Units for Table 8-3 are in E. coli concentrations, cfu; note, however, the actual load concentration reductions will be measured using the appropriate E. coli or Enterococci cfu depending on location in watershed.